Gia90/Fickport/fritz-image/README.md

 ## Install script
 This is the **entrypoint script** run when the fake update image is installed to the **Fritz! device**.

+In this file are basically defined all the core operations to prepare the environment, start additional services, install and run the **Fickport** tools.

 ## Daily Runner script
 Run a command everyday at a specific time, **without "crontab", "at" or even GNU coreutils "date" cli tools**.

-This script is used to daily run "**fickport**" on the Fritz MIPS device and reboot the speedport2 every night.
+This script is used to daily run "**fickport.sh**" on the Fritz MIPS device and reboot the speedport2 every night.

 ## MIPS Binaries
 Full-equipped cli **MIPS little endian binaries**